-MAT121 Integrated Mathematics Part I (F)
+MAT 121 Integrated Mathematics Part I (F)

-This course is designed as an enhancement course for topics in secondary mathematics.
-This course provides the foundation students require for future success in mathematics with emphasis on critical thinking, problem-solving and mathematical modeling.
-Integrated Mathematics Part I topics include recognizing and developing patterns using tables, graphs and equations.
-This course covers topics in algebra, coordinate geometry, trigonometry and statistics.
-Technology will be used to introduce and expand upon some areas of study listed above.
-This course is ideal for students wishing to take the CAPE Integrated Mathematics examination.
-(Prerequisites: CSEC General/GCE Mathematics minimum grade II)
+This course is designed to enhance topics covered in secondary mathematics.
+It provides the foundation students require for future success in mathematics with emphasis on critical thinking, problem-solving and mathematical modelling.
+It covers topics in algebra, coordinate geometry, trigonometry and statistics, with practical objectives including students being able to recognize and develop patterns using tables, graphs and equations.
+Technology is used to introduce and expand upon some areas of study listed above.
+This course is ideal for students wishing to take the CAPE Integrated Mathematics examination after Part II is completed.
+(Prerequisites: CSEC General and Additional Mathematics, minimum grade II)